-Training for participation in and leadership of the various forms of small group communication.
-Concerned with the basic tools of critical thinking such as evidence, reasoning, language and relevant psychological factors.
-In addition to examining these basic tools, students will become familiar with discussion techniques and learn the characteristics of, uses for, and limitations of various discussion forms.
+This course offers training for participation in and leadership of the various forms of small group communication.
+It is concerned with the basic tools of critical thinking such as evidence, reasoning, language and relevant psychological factors.
+In addition to examining these basic tools, students become familiar with discussion techniques and learn the characteristics and limitations of, and uses for various discussion forms.